qutip/qutip-jax/doc/source/autodiff.rst

    the development (`dev.major`) branch of QuTiP.
 Ensure you are using the appropriate version if you wish to replicate these results.

+   The automatic differentiation (`jax.grad`) in `mcsolve` does not support parallel map operations.
+   To ensure accurate gradient computations, please use the default serial execution instead of parallel mapping within `mcsolve`.

 .. code-block:: python
     import qutip_jax as qjax